 Reliable, fast, ten devices on one plan

-For most travellers this is the safe default.
+For most travelers this is the safe default.
 Big server network, strong speeds, streaming that works once you find a good server, and ten devices covered at once.
 It does nearly everything the pricier names do, which is why it tops the list.

 🇨🇳 Best VPN for China